Derek-Funk/springboard-derek-funk/capstone-2-adb-etl/README.md

 # 1 - Background

 ## 1.1 - Objective
-The first capstone in Springboard's Data Engineering bootcamp was an "open" capstone.
-Students could use any combination of technologies to process any big data source of their choosing.
+The second capstone in Springboard's Data Engineering bootcamp was a "guided" capstone.
+The problem statement was provided and the following technologies were used: Azure Blob Storage, Azure Databricks, PySpark DataFrames & SQL, Parquet files.

 ## 1.2 - Topic
 I chose to work with the [Million Song Dataset](http://millionsongdataset.com/), a collection of 1 million songs and related data such